Dr. Joanne Chang

 “…the impeccable articulation and technique, and the fantastic interpretation, sophisticated, subtle style ...a graceful pianist...a brilliant rising star!” -New York Community Times

 Dr. Chang, the New York-based classical pianist, has performed extensively worldwide on five continents as a recitalist, soloist with orchestras, and in various chamber music ensembles.
-In 1995, she gave her recital debut in Australia, and subsequently performed at Die Stiftung Schleswig-Holstein Musik Festival in Germany, and at Carnegie Weill Hall in New York City.
+In 1995, she gave her recital debut in Australia, and subsequently performed at Die Stiftung Schleswig-Holstein Musik Festival in Germany, and at Carnegie Zankel and Weill Halls in New York City.

-Joanne came to the prominence as the Second-Prize winner in the National Taiwan Piano Competition and as the string prize winner in the National Taiwan Viola Competition.
+Joanne came to prominence as the Second-Prize winner in the National Taiwan Piano Competition and as the string prize winner in the National Taiwan Viola Competition.
 Continuing her studies in Australia, Joanne was awarded a four-year scholarship towards her Bachelor's degree in Australia, where she graduated valedictorian and received a special honor.
 She has been awarded many scholarships and prizes: The President Award, the Piano Workshop Award, First-Prize in the Yamaha Keyboard Scholarship competition, the Kerrison Piano Scholarship, and two Queensland Piano Foundation Scholarship Awards to name a few.
-These and others are the tributes that have propelled a career as a pianist on the stages of major concert halls in North America, Europe, the Far East and Oceania.
+These and other tributes have heralded her career as a pianist on the stages of major concert halls in North America, Europe, Far East and Oceania.

-A sought-after music educator, Joanne has given master classes at the Governor School in South Carolina and the Vivace Music School in Brisbane, Australia; and workshops and presentations at Oklahoma University, Lehman College, the Asian American/Asian Research Institute, the College Music Society conference in Boston; Jin Si Hall in Sucho city, China; and at Taipei National University of the Arts in Taiwan.
+A sought-after music educator, Joanne has given mindfulness lectures and piano masterclasses at the Governor School in South Carolina, Saddleback College in LA , Oklahoma University; Lehman College, Hunter College, and Asian American/Asian Research Institute in NYC, the College Music Society conference in Boston and the Vivace Music School in Brisbane, Australia, Jin Si Hall in SuZho city, China; and at Taipei National University of the Arts in Taiwan.

-Joanne received her undergraduate degree from Queensland Conservatorium of Griffith University in Australia, her Master's degree from the Manhattan School of Music, and her Doctoral degree from Columbia University.
-Her teachers include Tai-Cheng Chen, Constance Keene, Karl-Heinz Kammerling, Natasha Vlassenko, Mykola Suk Valida Rassoulova and Lev Vlassenko.
+Joanne received her undergraduate degree from the Queensland Conservatorium of Griffith University in Australia, her Master's degree from the Manhattan School of Music, and her Doctoral degree in Music and Music Education from Columbia University.
+Her teachers include Tai-Cheng Chen, Constance Keene, Karl-Heinz Kammerling, Natasha Vlassenko, Mykola Suk, Valida Rassoulova and Lev Vlassenko.

-Currently, Joanne Chang is an Associate Professor at Queensborough Community College of the City University of New York.
+Currently, Joanne Chang is a Professor at Queensborough Community College of the City University of New York.